-First, please, do not choose "1234" for your Parental Control password.
+First, please, do not choose "1234" or "password" for your Parental Control password.
 Choose a good one that your kids won't be able to guess.

 Also, every new iPhone (and iPad) support touch (biometric) authentication, so we highly recommend it being enabled everywhere you can.
 It is one less password to remember and it protects your device in case it gets stolen or lost.
 You can enable it by going to Settings->Touch Id and Passcode.